-- 2) The average employee payroll and related expense for the current year is \$3,182 thousand (Total payroll and related expense for the current year/"Number of employees for the current year-Number of directors who have not served concurrently as employees"). - The average employee payroll and related expense for the previous year is \$2,685 thousand (Total payroll and related expense of the previous year/"Number of employees for the previous year-Number of directors who have not served concurrently as employees"). - 3) Changes in the average employee payroll and related expense adjustment 18.5% ("Average employee payroll and related expense for the current year-Average employee payroll and related expense for the previous year"/Average employee payroll and related expense for the previous year. - 4) The supervisor's remuneration for the current year is \$0 thousand, the previous year is \$0 thousand. - 5) The Company's compensation policy (include directors, managers and employees). - A. Pursuant to the provisions of Article 25 in the Articles of Incorporation, that no higher than 2% of the net profit before income tax shall be distributed to Directors as compensation for the then current year.
-The remunerations of Directors are reasonable rewards given under the weight distribution principle by taking the operation achievements and the participation degree of each Director in the daily operation activities of the Company into consideration; the Independent Directors jointly participated in the compensation distribution with the Directors.
+- 2) The average employee payroll and related expense for the current year is \$2,794 thousand (Total payroll and related expense for the current year/"Number of employees for the current year-Number of directors who have not served concurrently as employees"). - The average employee payroll and related expense for the previous year is \$3,182 thousand (Total payroll and related expense of the previous year/"Number of employees for the previous year-Number of directors who have not served concurrently as employees"). - 3) Changes in the average employee payroll and related expense adjustment (12.2)% ("Average employee payroll and related expense for the current year-Average employee payroll and related expense for the previous year"/Average employee payroll and related expense for the previous year). - 4) The Company's compensation policy (include directors, managers and employees). - A. Pursuant to the provisions of Article 25 in the Articles of Incorporation, that no higher than 2% of the net profit before income tax shall be distributed to Directors as compensation for the then current year.
+The remunerations of Directors are reasonable rewards given under the weight distribution principle by taking the operation achievements and the participated in the compensation distribution with the Directors.
 Also, the "Fixed Remuneration" and the "Remuneration for Functional Committees" were further paid to the Independent Directors on a monthly basis, in accordance with their specific duties and responsibilities. - B. The remunerations of President, Vice President and managers of the Company shall include salary, employees' compensation and employee stock option certificates.
 The salary level shall be determined according to the contribution degree that the managers provided to the Company and also by taking a reference to the level implemented by other companies in the same industry, and the remuneration system will be reviewed from time to time according to the practical operation situation and related laws and regulations, to reach the balance between the sustainable operation and risk control of the Company. - C. Pursuant to the provisions of Article 25 in the Articles of Incorporation, that if there is any pre-tax profit, 1% to 25% of the profit shall be distributed to eligible employees for profit sharing.
 Based on the ideas of human-based management and profit sharing with employees, and also taking account of the external competitiveness, internal fairness and legality, the "Salary Management Rule" is established, which provides various and competitive salary, welfare and reward programs.
 In addition to the fixed bonus paid for the three traditional festivals, the annual target will be set each year, and the seasonal bonus or performance bonus, project bonus and compensations will be distributed to employees to encourage them according to the business operation performance and the status of completion of the target reviewed each season.